eric-foster/eric-foster/README.md

 ## :school: Current Education is
 - Southern New Hampshire University BS in Computer Science w/conc in Software Engineering (Actively Pursuing)
-- Zero To Mastery Online Certification in Full-Stack Web Development (Actively Pursuing)
+- Zero To Mastery Online Certification in Full-Stack Web Development
+- Zero To Mastery Online Certification in Advanced Javasript Concepts (Actively Pursuing)
+- Zero To Mastery Online Certifications in Node.js and Back-End Development (Actively Pursuing)

 ## ⚡ Fun fact about me
 - I love Disney and Universal